1997 Asian financial crisis: Credit bubbles and fixed currency exchange rates

 The causes of the debacle are many and disputed.
 Thailand's economy developed into an economic bubble fueled by hot money.
 More and more was required as the size of the bubble grew.
 The same type of situation happened in Malaysia and Indonesia, which had the added complication of what was called "crony capitalism".
 The short-term capital flow was expensive and often highly conditioned for quick profit.
 Development money went in a largely uncontrolled manner to certain people only – not necessarily the best suited or most efficient, but those closest to the centers of power.
 Weak corporate governance also led to inefficient investment and declining profitability.

 Until 1999, Asia attracted almost half of the total capital inflow into developing countries.
 The economies of Southeast Asia in particular maintained high interest rates attractive to foreign investors looking for a high rate of return.
 As a result, the region's economies received a large inflow of money and experienced a dramatic run-up in asset prices.
 At the same time, the regional economies of Thailand, Malaysia, Indonesia, Singapore and South Korea experienced high growth rates, of 8–12% GDP, in the late 1980s and early 1990s.
-This achievement was widely acclaimed by financial institutions including IMF and World Bank, and was known as part of the "Asian economic miracle".
+This achievement was widely acclaimed by financial institutions including the IMF and World Bank, and was known as part of the "Asian economic miracle".

 In the mid-1990s, Thailand, Indonesia and South Korea had large private current account deficits, and the maintenance of fixed exchange rates encouraged external borrowing and led to excessive exposure to foreign exchange risk in both the financial and corporate sectors.